 It would be imprudent to assume that low inflation, will mean no more interest hikes.
 The Bank of Canada has wanted to lower interest rate stimulation, and they will continue with this policy.
 They may slow down their rate plan but rates are going up.

 Stats Canada on Friday published the monthly inflation report.
-The report overall shows that inflation is running at 1.0%, but as usual those numbers are deceiving.
-The detailed report shows a better view on things.
+The report overall shows that inflation is running at 1.0%, but as usual, those numbers are deceiving.
+The detailed report shows a better view of things.

 Main upward contributors:

 - Homeownersâ€™ replacement cost (+4.1%)

 - Electricity (-5.3%)

 - Gasoline (-1.4%)

 I am glad to see groceries specific are not mentioned here, but food purchased from restaurants took a bump.
 The generic graphic gives you a better overall view though.

 B of C Final Words on the Economy

 The Bank of Canada has the following view on the Canadian Economy.